top of page

 A Simple Example

-• Is this helping right now?
+• Is this helping me right now?

 Like a Flashlight in the Dark

-The Magic Questions work like a small flashlight in a dark room.
 Thoughts that once felt heavy begin to look different.
 Some shrink.
-Some lose their power.
-Some fade into the background.
+Some lose their grip.
+Some quietly fade into the background.

 Small Moments Create Big Shifts